 Most financial institutions offer an array of IRA accounts that provide for different types of investments.
 You can invest your IRA money in just about anything: stocks, bonds, mutual funds, treasury bills and notes, and bank certificates of deposit.
 However, you can’t invest in collectibles such as art, antiques, stamps, or other personal property.

 You can establish as many IRA accounts as you want, but there is a maximum combined amount of money you can contribute to all of your IRA accounts each year.
 This amount goes up with inflation in $500 increments.
-Currently, people under 50 years of age may contribute $5,500 each year (2013) (up from $5,000 in 2012), while those over 50 can contribute an additional $1,000 (in 2013 and 2012).
+Currently, people under 50 years of age may contribute $5,500 each year (2014 and 2013), while those over 50 can contribute an additional $1,000 (in 2014 and 2013).
 This rule is intended to allow older people to catch up with younger folks, who will have more years to make contributions at the higher levels.There are two different types of IRAs that you can choose from:

 - traditional IRAs, and

 - Roth IRAs.

 Traditional IRAs have been around since 1974.
 Anybody who has earned income (from a job, business, or alimony) can have a traditional IRA.
 You can deduct your annual contributions to your IRA from your taxable income.

 If neither you nor your spouse (if you have one) has another retirement plan, you may deduct your contributions no matter how high your income is.
 However, there are income limits on your deductions if you (or your spouse, if you have one) are covered by another retirement plan.